Procedure: Workforce planning

 Step 1: Developing a current workforce profile

-- The methodology utilised in preparing a workforce profile may involve quantitative and qualitative data relying on electronic and documentary data sources, surveys, focus groups / workshops, and semi-structured interviews.
+- The methodology utilised in preparing a workforce profile may involve quantitative and qualitative data relying on electronic and documentary data sources, surveys, focus groups/workshops, and semi-structured interviews.

 - number of staff by full-time equivalent and headcount;

-- workforce by high risk areas;
+- critical roles and risk areas;

-- workload trends; and
+- turnover, and